-This little painting started out as simply an obvious place to set-up and paint.
-The gatehouse at Burton Agnes Hall & Gardens matches the main house perfectly, and with the Yew trees echoing its interesting turrets, I felt it was wrong not to paint it.
+This garden oil painting started out as simply an obvious place to set-up and paint.
+The gatehouse at Burton Agnes Hall & Gardens matches the main house perfectly, and with the Yew trees echoing its interesting turrets, I felt it was simply wrong not to paint it.

 The thing about working en plein air, at a location, is that you get to observe it.
 That's what plein air work is about of course: observing.
 I mean more than just observing what's sitting there though.